What to do in your allotment in October

 - Get your autumn-planting garlic sets in as soon as you can.
-Choose a hardneck variety like ‘Carcassonne Wight’ if you live somewhere with prolonged cold spells during winter.
+The ‘Lovers Autumn Collection’ is a great idea as it contains four varieties suitable for autumn planting.
+Choose a hardneck type like ‘Kingsland Wight’ if you live somewhere very cold.

-- Plant out your onions and shallots.
+- Throughout the month, continue to plant out your overwintering onions and shallots in well-drained soil or raised beds.
 Cover the sets with netting until they establish roots, to stop the birds digging them out.

 - Clear the tops from your spent beans, peas and sweetcorn plants.
 If you cut the long stems at the base and lay them on the soil, they act as a weed suppressing mulch.
 Add them to the compost when they turn from green to brown.

-- Protect your cabbages, sprouts and broccoli plants with netting to keep the birds off.
+- Protect your cabbages, sprouts and broccoli plants with nets to keep the birds off.

-- Sow some leaf salad ‘Winter mix’ in a cold frame for fresh leaves in the coming months.
-You can also sow hardy winter lettuces like ‘Valdor’ and ‘Winter Density’ under a cloche or in a growbag in a greenhouse.
+- Sow leaf salad ‘Winter mix’ in a cold frame for fresh leaves in the coming months.
+There’s still time to sow winter lettuce too – I’m a fan of Cos ‘Winter Density’.

 - Sow hardy spring onion ‘White Lisbon’ in a cold frame, or in containers or grow bags in the greenhouse, to harvest through the winter and into early spring.

-- October is the month to start sowing broad bean ‘Aquadulce Claudia’, cabbage ‘F1 Mozart’, pea ‘Douce Provence’ and cauliflower ‘F1 Seoul’ to overwinter under cloches or in the cold frame.
+- October is the month to start sowing cabbage ‘F1 Mozart’, pea ‘Douce Provence’ and cauliflower ‘F1 Seoul’ to overwinter under cloches or in the cold frame.
 They’ll give you extra early crops next year.

 - October is the perfect month for moving fruit bushes and trees, and for planting new bare root fruit trees and soft fruit bushes.
-Avoid planting into frozen or waterlogged soil and try a grafted apple and pear tree duo if your space is limited.
+Their roots benefit from the warmth that remains in the soil before winter frosts.
+Avoid planting into frozen or waterlogged soil.

 - Use a testing kit to see the pH of your soil before planting blueberries.
 They like acidity, so if your soil is alkali, grow them in a pot with ericaceous compost.